A Hospital Anniversary Idea – Connecting Past with Present, Inspiring Hope for the Future

 As scientists study how our physical environment affects us, we are learning that the art in hospitals is more important than we ever imagined.
-There is now a large body of research behind the selection of evidence-based art, this method of choosing artwork focuses on this research and aims to help hospital administrators make decisions that are scientific rather than purely aesthetic.
+There is now a large body of research behind the selection of evidence-based art.
+This method of choosing artwork aims to help hospital administrators make decisions that are scientific rather than purely aesthetic.
 Some visual elements, particularly artwork that includes natural themes and people, have shown to be beneficial to patient recovery and staff morale.
 Laura Landro explores this idea in an interesting article for the Wall Street Journal.
 The article looks at ways hospitals are using art to improve patient care and the healing process.

 1. HEALING: THE RIGHT ART MAKES PATIENTS AND STAFF FEEL BETTER.

-It’s hard to know why exactly this seems to be true, but studies show that patient hospital stays are shorter, they rate perceived pain lower, intake less pain medication, and their blood pressure and heart rate is improved when surrounded by representational art, particularly art with people and nature themes.
+It’s hard to know exactly why, but studies show that patient hospital stays are shorter, they rate perceived pain lower, intake less pain medication, and their blood pressure and heart rate is improved when surrounded by representational art, particularly art with people and nature themes.
 In contrast, abstract art or art that is open to interpretation is often rated low in patient interviews.
-(Ulrich and Gilpin 2003)
+(Ulrich and Gilpin 2003).

 2. DEINSTITUTIONALIZATION: CAREFULLY SELECTED ART CAN MAKE THE HOSPITAL SETTING LESS INTIMIDATING.

-At Holy Cross Hospital in Silver Spring Maryland, R.N.
-Rosanna Currie, was standing in front of the One Of A Kind retrospective collage that welcomes visitors in their main lobby.
-The artwork chronicles the history and the people of Holy Cross Hospital over the past 50 years.
+At Holy Cross Hospital in Silver Spring, Maryland, R.N.
+Rosanna Currie was standing in front of the One Of A Kind retrospective collage that welcomes visitors in their main lobby.
+The artwork chronicles the history and the people of Holy Cross Hospital over their first 50 years.
 Currie was visiting from out of town and at the hospital with her grandson.
-“It makes me feel like I’m in the right place” she said, “I work in a hospital, it’s nice to get a feel for who they are.”
+“It makes me feel like I’m in the right place,” she said.
+“I work in a hospital, it’s nice to get a feel for who they are.”